marshall7m/terraform-aws-infrastructure-live-ci/README.md

 1. Clone this repo by running the CLI command: `git clone https://github.com/marshall7m/terraform-aws-infrastructure-live-ci.git`
 2. Within your CLI, change into the root of the repo
-3. Run the following commmand: `act push`.
+3. Run the following command: `act push`.
 This will run the GitHub workflow logic for push events
 4. A prompt will arise requesting GitHub Action secrets needed to run the workflow.
 Fill in the secrets accordingly.
 The secrets can be set via environment variables to skip the prompt.
 For a description of the `TF_VAR_*` variables, see the `tests/unit/variables.tf` and `tests/integration/variables.tf` files.

 ```